AndrewPMurray/ESPhotography/README.md

 [esphotography](https://elmarschmittou.com/), a fullstack photography portfolio, is a showcase of photos taken by professional photographer Elmar Schmittou.
-The website allows the photographer to log in in order to add & edit galleries and photos.
+The website allows the photographer to log in to add & edit galleries and photos.
 The photographer can reorganize how photos are displayed by dragging and dropping while logged in.

 ## Technologies Used